How to Install Node.js on Linux Mint 22 and 21

 Install NodeSource Prerequisites on Linux Mint

-sudo apt install -y curl ca-certificates gpg
+sudo apt install curl ca-certificates gpg

 Import NodeSource GPG Key on Linux Mint